 WELCOME I farm with feral-survivor bees using treatment-free methods to produce honey and bees for sale.

-The bees are selected to perform optimally in California-like environments and I offer a course to help beginning beekeepers start out on a treatment-free footing.
-Limited quantities of the following are usually available for sale: -Honey from treatment-free bees -Nucs containing feral origin bees on top-bars -Nucs containing feral origin bees on frames -Treatment-free bees in traditional-style equipment
+Limited quantities of the following are usually available for sale: -Wildflower honey from treatment-free bees -Pollen from treatment-free bees -Nucs containing feral origin bees on small-cell comb -Treatment-free bees in traditional-style equipment

 The micro-greens come growing in a shallow tray and they are harvested when at baby-leaf (cotyledon) or first real leaf stage.
 When they reach a height of one to two inches in height a pair of scissors can be used to cut the seedlings near the stem base.
 These plants shown in the picture could use more growing time.
 Micro-greens are typically harvested within a week of purchase.